Free-by-cyclic groups are conjugacy separable: Introduction

 A group $G$ is \emph{conjugacy separable} if the conjugacy class of every element is closed in the profinite topology on $G$.
 More explicitly, for any pair of non-conjugate elements $g,h \in G$, there exists a finite quotient of $G$ such that the image of $g$ is not conjugate to the image of $h$.

-Any finitely presented conjugacy separable group has solvable conjugacy problem \cite{Mostowski1966}.
-Conjugacy separability is known to hold for a number of groups appearing in low-dimensional topology, for example: virtually free groups \cite{Stebe1970, Dyer1979}, polycyclic groups \cite{Remeslennikov1969, Formanek1976}, Fuchsian groups \cite{FineRosenberg1990}, virtually surface groups \cite{Martino2007}, limit groups \cite{chagas_limit_2007}, and fundamental groups of compact orientable 3-manifolds \cite{HamiltonWiltonZalesskii}.
-Moreover, Minasyan--Zalenskii show that every virtually compact special hyperbolic group is conjugacy separable \cite{MinasyanZalesskii2016}.

-On the other hand conjugacy separability is sensitive to passing to finite index subgroups and finite extensions.
+Separation properties through finite quotients remain a central topic in the study of finitely generated groups.
+Among these properties, conjugacy separability is substantially stronger than residual finiteness and provides significantly more algebraic control, though it is notoriously delicate to establish.

+The historical motivation for studying conjugacy separability largely stems from its connection to the conjugacy problem.
+Mostowski \cite{Mostowski1966} established that any finitely presented, conjugacy separable group has a solvable conjugacy problem.
+He also noted that Blackburn \cite{Blackburn1965} had already demonstrated the conjugacy separability of finitely generated nilpotent groups.
+This result was subsequently extended to polycyclic-by-finite groups independently by Remeslennikov \cite{Remeslennikov1969} and Formanek \cite{Formanek1976}.

+The scope of conjugacy separable groups was dramatically expanded by Stebe \cite{Stebe1970}, who established the property for free groups.
+This was later generalised to virtually free groups by Dyer \cite{Dyer1979} using Stallings' structure theorem.

+Stebe \cite{Stebe1972} also proved that surface groups are conjugacy separable, paving the way for Grossman's \cite{Grossman1974} important application of conjugacy separability to the residual finiteness of mapping class groups and other outer automorphism groups.
+Techniques from low-dimensional topology, already implicit in Stebe's work, facilitated further extensions to all Fuchsian groups (Fine and Rosenberg \cite{FineRosenberg1990}), virtual surface groups (Martino \cite{Martino2007}), limit groups (Chagas and Zalesskii \cite{chagas_limit_2007}), and compact 3-manifold groups (Hamilton et al. \cite{HamiltonWiltonZalesskii}).
+In the realm of geometric group theory, Minasyan \cite{Minasyan2012} established conjugacy separability for finitely generated subgroups of right-angled Artin groups.
+Building on this, Minasyan and Zalesskii \cite{MinasyanZalesskii2016} utilised cohomological arguments to treat virtually compact special hyperbolic groups, while Ferov \cite{Ferov2016} proved that conjugacy separability is closed under graph products.

+Several steps of this progression involve passing to a finite index subgroup, or finite extensions.
+We observe that this is a delicate part, only possible in specific cases.

 Indeed, there exists a non-conjugacy separable group $G$ with a conjugacy separable index two subgroup \cite{Goryaga1986}.
 More surprisingly, Martino--Minasyan construct non-conjugacy separable subgroups of finite index in a conjugacy separable group, which are finitely presented and have solvable conjugacy problem \cite{MartinoMinsyan2012}.
-See \cite{Minasyan2017} for even more pathologies.
+See \cite{Minasyan2017} for further pathologies.

-We say that a group $G$ is \emph{free-by-cyclic} if it admits a finite rank free normal subgroup $F \trianglelefteq G$ such that the quotient $G/ F$ is infinite cyclic.
-A lift of the generator of $G/F$ to $G$ acts by conjugation on $F$.
-Any two lifts induce automorphisms that differ by an inner automorphism.
-We call the corresponding outer class the \emph{monodromy} of the splitting.